aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/bamidbar/parashat-pinhas-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="p"><sup>12</sup>&nbsp;YHVH said to Mosheh: "Go up these Mountains of Avarim/The-region-across and see the land that I am giving to the Children of Yisra'el. <sup>13</sup>&nbsp;When you have seen it, you will be gathered to your kinspeople, even you, as Aharon your brother was gathered; <sup>14</sup>&nbsp;since you rebelled against my order in the Wilderness of Tsyn — when the community quarreled — to treat-me-as-holy through water before their eyes; they are the waters of Merivat Qadesh/Quarreling at Qadesh, in the Wilderness of Tsyn."</span>
+<span class="p"><sup>12</sup>&nbsp;YHVH said to Mosheh: "Go up these Mountains of Avarim/The-region-across and see the land that I am giving to the Children of Yisra'el. <sup>13</sup>&nbsp;When you have seen it, you will be gathered to your kinspeople, even you, as Aharon your brother was gathered; <sup>14</sup>&nbsp;since you rebelled against my order in the Wilderness of Tsyn — when the community quarreled — to treat-me-as-holy through water before their eyes; they are the waters of Merivat Ḳadesh/Quarreling at Ḳadesh, in the Wilderness of Tsyn."</span>
 </div></td></tr>